 It’s one thing to offer a superior in-person experience or an easy online shopping journey.
 But marketing keeps your business in people’s minds after a transaction is over — and before they need you again.

 To turn first-time customers into lifelong fans who will sustain your business, you have to establish and build relationships with the people who’ve interacted with your business.
-Sending post-purchase follow-up emails, replying to customers on Twitter and Facebook, and mailing out postcards with special offers or information on new services are just a few of the ways that marketing can help you stay in touch with your target audience.
+Social Media is a great place to start.
+After following a brand on social media, 91% of followers visit the brand’s website or app.
+And a startling 89% will buy from that brand.
+Sending post-purchase follow-up emails and mailing out postcards with special offers or information on new services are just a few more ways that marketing can help you stay in touch with your target audience.

 3. Marketing builds reputations